DiUS/esp-picotts/README.md

 There are two options on how to bundle the resource files onto flash.
 The default, and arguably the easiest, is to embed the resource files directly into the application binary.
 The one downside to this approach is that application size grows significantly, and may present an issue with firmware upgrades.
 You will definitely use a much larger application partition than usual.
 Alternatively, the resource files can be placed in dedicated flash partitions and accessed from there instead.
 The advantage with this approach is that the language resources are no longer directly coupled to the application binary.
 Which approach is best will depend on the specific project circumstances.

+To facilitate this type of resource usage the model loading functions of PicoTTS have been wrapped/replaced (see `esp_picorsrc.c`).
+The source in the `pico/` directory is unmodified, and is the pristine upstream source.

 ### Custom paritions for language resources